 The bag was worked completely in Seed Stitch and seemed to grow surprising quickly.
-I found myself saying: "Oh, I'll just work one more band..." and it was soon finished.
+I found myself saying: "I'll just work one more band..." and then before I knew it, it was finished!
 There is definitely some merit in having such frequent colour changes to provide a good target for your knitting!

 The striped pattern is a "Fibonacci" sequence.
 This is where the previous 2 numbers are added together to give the next number in the sequence, so:

-1, 1, 2, 3, 5, 8, 13 etc.
+1, 1, 2, 3, 5, 8, 13, etc

-then 8 Rnds of CC#1 again
+then I went back to 8 Rnds of CC#1 again.